FrancescoXX/nest-docker/README.md

 nest generate module users
 ```

-in the `src` folder and let's create a user.module.ts file.
+in the `src/users` folder and let's create a user.module.ts file.
 From the command line, you can type:
 ```
-touch user.model.ts
+touch src/users/user.model.ts
 ```

 Our project structure should look like this: